g012/l65/README.md

  * `gb_twister.lz80`: a Game Boy raster twister that selects a separately projected, shaded cuboid slice during every scanline's HBlank.
  * `zx_hello.lz80`: a ZX Spectrum 48K TAP with an autostart BASIC loader and ROM-printed greeting.
  * `cpc_hello.lz80`: an Amstrad CPC AMSDOS binary using firmware text, palette, and keyboard helpers.
+ * `mz_hello.lz80`: a Sharp MZ-700 MZF object using monitor text, keyboard, and bell helpers.

 There's also `vcspal.act`, a palette file for authoring software for VCS.
 Use this palette or a similar one to create 8b PNG for `l65.image` and helper loaders depending on it.
 You can generate such a palette, or a GPL one for GIMP using [vcsconv](https://github.com/g012/vcsconv) `authpalette` command.